The SOAS University of London invites applications from prospective masters students for the Felix scholarship in the 2020/2021 academic year.

 Worth of Award

-- This Masters scholarship is shared with International Students House, which provides free accommodation and breakfast.
+- This Masters scholarship is shared with International Students House, which provides free accommodation and a food scholarship.

 - Candidates must be nationals of a developing country and not currently be living or studying outside of their country.
 This scholarship is aimed primarily at candidates who are nationals of Afghanistan, Syria, Iran, Iraq, Palestine territories (West Bank and Gaza) who are living in their country of origin